kkredit/incident-response-procedure/README.md

 ### 2.2.1 Incident: Distributed Denial Of Service

-A distributed denial of service attack pits a large number of attacker-controlled hosts against the organization's internet-facing services.
+A distributed denial of service (DDOS) attack pits a large number of attacker-controlled hosts against the organization's internet-facing services.
 The malicious hosts try to consume all of the server's resources in order to prevent legitimate requests from being handled.

 #### 2.2.1.1 Configure Web Servers to Stop Floods